-The information contained in this article is current as at 6 April 2020 and may no longer be up-to-date.
+The information contained in this article is current as at 21 August 2020.
 To view information on the latest coronavirus updates, please visit our COVID-19 Updates, Webinars and Resources page or alternatively contact us on (03) 9560 2922 for further information on any recent changes.

 Victoria’s Courts and Tribunals have adopted varying approaches to respond to coronavirus (COVID-19).
 Each Court has provided detailed statements regarding their approach which can be found on their respective websites.
 This article seeks to provide a brief overview of the measures that have been taken at this stage, and will focus solely on the response of the Courts and VCAT in relation to civil matters.
 For information regarding criminal matters or intervention orders, follow the links provided to the relevant court websites.

 Under the current business and industry Stage 4 restrictions, VCAT has been classified as “Permitted Work Premises” and will remain open to hear urgent and priority cases.
 Cases that are currently listed over the next three weeks have been determined by the President to be urgent or priority cases and will proceed.
 Accordingly, parties should assume their case will be heard unless they hear otherwise from VCAT.

 As was the case under Stage 3 and as of 18 May 2020, where possible, VCAT hearings will continue to be held by telephone or video conference.
 VCAT will endeavour to make contact with parties to confirm whether they can attend their scheduled date either by telephone or video conference.
 In circumstances where a case should be conducted face-to-face, VCAT will adjourn to a later date.

 It is important to note that VCAT is still accepting applications that fall within their jurisdiction and that parties are reminded to be cognisant of relevant deadlines.